 Get a Job – It is not too late to get a summer job and add work experience to your profile.
 Check with your local recreation center, restaurants, and community centers that hire high school students for entry-level jobs.
-Jobs show colleges many positive attributes such as dependability, work ethic, and knowledge of the working world.
-New job searches just for teens are also available on search engines like Snag.
+Jobs show colleges many positive attributes, such as dependability, work ethic, and knowledge of the working world.
+New job searches allow search functions just for teens and are also available on search engines like SnagAJob.
 Check with your high school, parks & recreation centers, retail, and restaurants for typical jobs open to teenagers.
 Your local Chamber of Commerce may also have some ideas for companies that hire teens.
 Last but not least, why not reach out to your local referee society and become a youth rugby referee?
-Get paid to help out the sport you love!
+Get paid to help out in the sport you love!

 Take a Class (Summer College Enrichment) - You can take this a step further by enrolling in a longer-term enrichment program at a variety of colleges.
-These types of programs allow a deeper dive into an area of interest as well as letting you experience more of the "college lifestyle" by living in the dorms and getting to work with current professors.
-Some reputable ones include Brown Pre-College, UCLA Summer Sessions, Georgetown Hoya Summer to name a few.
+These types of programs allow a deeper dive into an area of interest and let you experience more of the "college lifestyle" by living in the dorms and working with current professors.
+Some reputable ones include Brown Pre-College, UCLA Summer Sessions, and Georgetown Hoya Summer to name a few.

 Start working on your applications (Seniors) – Take a look at the essays your colleges will be asking you to write and begin to brainstorm what you will write about.
 Watch some great videos on how to write a unique and impactful essay (there are tons on youtube - we love anything by The Colege Essay Guy!)